brodycj/hyperapp-like-native-view-demo/README.md

 ## Quick tour

-React Native App with initial state, actions, and view in JSX (partially inspired by Hyperapp demo app in <https://github.com/hyperapp/hyperapp#getting-started>):
+React Native App with initial state, actions, effects (side effects such as I/O, timers, I/O, other asynchronous operations, and other non-pure functions), and view in JSX (partially inspired by Hyperapp demo app in <https://github.com/hyperapp/hyperapp#getting-started>):

 ```jsx
 const App = () => (